kenba/via-httplib/docs/Server_Configuration.md

 ### max_header_number

-The maximum number of header fields alloed in a request
+The maximum number of header fields allowed in a request

 ### max_header_length